Rum Sodomy & the Lash

-Rum Sodomy & the Lash is the second studio album by the London-based folk punk band The Pogues, released on 5 August 1985.
+Rum Sodomy & the Lash is the second studio album by the London-based, Irish folk punk band the Pogues, released on 5 August 1985.
 The album reached number 13 on the UK charts.
 The track "A Pair of Brown Eyes", based on an older Irish tune, reached number 72 on the UK singles chart.
 "The Old Main Drag" later appeared on the soundtrack to the film My Own Private Idaho.

-Album title
+Title

 The album's title is taken from a quotation attributed to Winston Churchill: "Don't talk to me about naval tradition.
-It's nothing but rum, sodomy, and the lash."
+It's nothing but rum, sodomy, and the lash".
 The title was suggested by drummer Andrew Ranken, who said "it seemed to sum up life in our band".

-Album cover
+Artwork

 The cover artwork is an altered version of The Raft of the Medusa, a Romantic-era painting by Theodore Géricault, with the band members' heads, painted by Peter Mennim, replacing those of various figures on the raft.

 Recording

 Elvis Costello, whose manager Jake Riviera approached the band, was originally employed to produce two songs for a single, "A Pair of Brown Eyes" and "Sally MacLennane", but after recording at Elephant Studios in Wapping was extended Costello agreed to record the entire album.
 Chevron later said, "The Pogues needed, more than anything, not to be not so much as produced as facilitated.
-Recording the band as live as possible, but with a great deal of natural acoustic presence in the instruments - was quite a revolutionary thing to do 1985."
+Recording the band as live as possible, but with a great deal of natural acoustic presence in the instruments – was quite a revolutionary thing to do in 1985."
 Costello said, "I saw my task was to capture them in their dilapidated glory before some more professional producer fucked them up."